-Nuherbs wishes to thank everyone who made our 2019 Nuherbs® Chinese Medicine Scholarship Program possible, in particular the participating schools.
+Nuherbs wishes to thank everyone who made our 2020 Nuherbs Chinese Medicine Scholarship Program possible, in particular the participating schools.
 These scholarships recognize the future leaders of our growing Chinese medicine community in the United States.
-Without the support of the practitioners that uses our products and the people that they are helping, this scholarship program would not be possible.
+Without the support of the practitioners that use our products and the people that they are helping, this scholarship program would not be possible.
 Together, we are building the future of Chinese medicine in America.

-This year, students from 40 schools across the nation participated.
+This year, over 70+ students from 22 schools across the nation participated.
 Evaluation criteria were based on the students written responses to a short essay question, as well as their commitment to their schools and communities.
 This year's question was:

 Scholarships are awarded specifically to assist with tuition at a traditional oriental medicine institution accredited by the Accreditation Commission for Acupuncture and Oriental Medicine.
 Every participant will receive a $30 gift certificate from Nuherbs.

-Thank You to all the 2019 Nuherbs Scholarship Participating Schools
+A big Thank You to all the 2020 Nuherbs Scholarship Participating Schools

 - $2,000 Nuherbs® Scholarship

 Nicolette Natrin of Pacific College of Health and Science, San Diego, CA

 Barry W Danielian of Pacific College of Health and Science, New York, NY

 - 1,000 Jade Dragon® Scholarship

 Lauren Michelle Kolansky of Daoist Traditions College of Chinese Medical Arts, Asheville, NC